 Branding approaches include the following:

-- Individual Product Branding – Under this branding approach new products are assigned new names with no obvious connection to existing brands offered by the company.
-Under individual product branding the marketing organization must work hard to establish the brand in the market since it cannot ride the coattails of previously introduced brands.
+- Individual Product Branding – Under this branding approach, new products are assigned new names with no obvious connection to a company’s existing brands.
+Under individual product branding, the marketing organization must work hard to establish the brand in the market since it cannot ride the coattails of previously introduced brands.
 The chief advantage of this approach is it allows brands to stand on their own thus lessening threats that may occur to other brands marketed by the company.
-For instance, if another company brand receives negative publicity this news is less likely to rub off on the company’s other brands that carry their own unique names.
+For instance, if a company receives negative publicity for one brand this news is less likely to influence the company’s other brands since these carry their own unique names.
 Additionally, as mentioned in the Product Decisions Tutorial, brands can create financial gains through the concept known as brand equity.
-Under an individual branding approach, each brand builds its own separate equity which allows the company, if they choose, to sell off individual brands without impacting other brands owned by the company.
-The most famous marketing organization to follow this strategy is Procter and Gamble, which has historically introduced new brands without any link to other brands or even to the company name.
+Under an individual branding approach, each brand builds its own separate equity which allows the company,to potentially sell off individual brands without impacting other brands owned by the company.
+The most famous marketing organization to follow this strategy is Procter & Gamble, which has historically introduced new brands without any link to other brands or even to the company name.

 - No-Name or Generic Branding – Certain suppliers supply products that are intentionally “brandless.”
-These products are mostly basic commodity-type products that consumer or business customers purchase as low price alternatives to branded products.
-Basic household products such as paper products, over-the-counter medicines such as ibuprofen, and even dog food are available in a generic form.
+These products are mostly basic commodity-type products that consumer or business customers purchase as low-price alternatives to branded products.
+Basic household products such as paper products, over-the-counter medicines (e.g., ibuprofen) and even dog food, are available in a generic form.